urbi-mobility/ditto-contracts/docs/manual.md

 ### Verify a certification

 This operation requires writing some code as well.
-For more information check the second part of [registration.js](../example/register.js).
+The process in coded and described in the second part of [registration.js](../example/register.js).

+### Get notified when a certificate is added or removed

+Every time a new certification is added to or removed from the registry, the Smart Contract fires an event.
+Many Ethereum libraries allow to listen to those events, e.g. the library Web3.js exposes [an interface](https://web3js.readthedocs.io/en/v1.2.4/web3-eth-contract.html) to catch events and react to them.
+It's up to the providers to implement their logic to update their database.

+### About data flow, GDPR, and privacy

+We have an extensive document on how data is mnaged in the [Data Flow for the Authentication Protocol](./data-flow.md).